Coexistence, enhancements and short loops in random walk loop soups: Introduction and main results

 While it is easy to show (using classical methods, such as the cluster expansion) that the loops are `localized' when the inverse temperature is small enough, understanding the regime of large values of $\beta$ is much harder.
 For large values of the inverse temperature one expects the occurrence of \textit{macroscopic loops} (i.e., loops whose length grows proportionally to the volume of the system) in dimension three and higher.
 This fact has been proved in \cite{QuitmannTaggi} using the reflection positivity method \cite{Frohlich, L-T-first, T}.
 Providing more information on the distribution of the loop length is of great interest.

 Our second result, Theorem \ref{theo:coexistence} below, goes in this direction and provides additional information on the length distribution of \textit{microscopic loops}, i.e., those loops whose length does not depend on the size of the system.
-Firstly, our theorem states that, for each value of the inverse temperature, uniformly in the volume, there exists a positive density of microscopic loops of any given length.
+Firstly, our theorem implies that, for each value of the inverse temperature, uniformly in the volume, there exists a positive \textit{density of microscopic loops} of any given length (i.e. the expected number of loops of a given length divided by the volume, see equation (\ref{eq:defdensity}) below).
 Our theorem thus implies that, in the regime in which macroscopic loops are known to occur (corresponding to large values of the inverse temperature) macroscopic and microscopic loops \textit{coexist}.
 Secondly, our theorem states that, uniformly in the volume, the density of microscopic loops of any given length is \textit{uniformly bounded from above} in the inverse temperature.
 In other words, even though arbitrarily large values of the inverse temperature lead to arbitrarily large number of visits at each vertex, the density of microscopic loops of any given length does not grow to infinity with the inverse temperature.
 This suggests that only the longer loops are affected by the increase of the inverse temperature.
 We consider this result and the analysis which we develop for its proof the most interesting part of our paper (see also the discussion right after Theorem \ref{theo:nomacroscopicloops} for further comments).

 While the previous results are valid for (or can easily be adapted to) a quite general choice of the interaction, our last result, Theorem \ref{theo:nomacroscopicloops} below, is specific for the random walk loop soup describing the Spin O(N) model.
 It is a well known consequence of the Mermin-Wagner theorem that, on $\Z^2$, the two-point function in the Spin O(N) model decays at least polynomially fast with the distance between the vertices, for any integer value of $N \geq 2$ and for each value of the inverse temperature.
 We show that, under the same conditions, also the probability that two vertices are connected by a loop decays at least polynomially fast with the distance between the vertices.
 This implies that, for any value of the inverse temperature, macroscopic loops \textit{do not occur} in two dimensions.